• Skip to primary navigation

 Bank of America Logo

 With over $2 trillion in assets, Bank of America is the second-largest bank in the United States.
-Its size means you might have a better chance at getting a loan through BoA than smaller banks.
+Its size means you might have a better chance of getting a loan through BoA than smaller banks.

 Bank of America doesn’t charge a fee for applying for a loan, and you can get a decision within 60 seconds in many cases.